Planning & Sustainability

 Historic Preservation Plan

-The Office of Planning and Sustainability, in cooperation with the Planning Board & Historical Commission, is undergoing work on a new Historic Preservation Plan (HPP) element of the City’s Sustainable Northampton Comprehensive Plan.
+The Office of Planning and Sustainability, in cooperation with the Planning Board & Historical Commission, has worked with a consultant on new Historic Preservation Plan (HPP) element of the City’s Sustainable Northampton Comprehensive Plan. .

 Newsletter and Board Agendas